 Retaliatory Eviction Matters: My landlord is pursuing an unwarranted eviction because of a recent disagreement over the phone.

 Rental Payment Issues: I paid rent a few days late and now my landlord is evicting me.

-If any of these scenarios sound familiar, call us at 310.889.0233 so that we can schedule a free consultation examining your case.
+If any of these scenarios sound familiar, call us at 310.889.0233 so that we can schedule a consultation examining your case.
 Whether your landlord has provided uninhabitable living standards, has broken the lease, proceeded with a retaliatory eviction, withheld your security deposit or you’ve suffered another major loss, our Los Angeles tenant attorneys will help you make an informed decision.

 Our Los Angeles Renters Lawyers Protect Tenants

 Stone & Sallus’ attorneys represent tenants’ rights.
 The firm has a proven record with complex matters in residential and commercial representation.

 - Wrongful Eviction: Landlords’ liability for wrongful eviction to tenants occurs when a landlord retakes possession of a property without using the eviction process.
 A tenant can sue the landlord for trespass, wrongful eviction, assault, battery, slander, libel and the intentional infliction of emotional distress.
 You may receive damages for wrongful eviction if:

 - Damages could be per day calculation or per day violation.

 - Retaliatory Eviction: Acts of harassment by landlord- retaliation

 - Decreasing services.